-Easy Ways to Introduce Opinion Writing
+Step 1: How to First Introduce Opinion Writing

 It sounds simple and straightforward, but the easiest way to begin an opinion writing unit is to teach your students to have opinions!

 There are several fun ways to teach your students to have opinions.
+Try incorporating opinions into another subject area such as your math or reading lessons!

 Incorporate Math